Biome-team/MADAME/TUTORIAL.md

 ![madame_15](https://github.com/Biome-team/MADAME/assets/130676054/98292ec9-fea2-459d-a76e-d2845253a22e)
 -->**We digited yes**

-This is what folder GitHub includes:
+At the end this is what folder GitHub includes:
 - a folder for each project found
 - the listOfAccessionIDs from Module 1 which include the list of accession found and available on ENA
 - the merged experiment metadata from Module 1 (which derived from the merge of experiment metadata of all projects found)